luckykk273/transform3d/README.md

 ```

 ## Cmake
-I write a simple CMakeLists.txt to compile and build the dll file.
+I write a simple CMakeLists.txt to compile and build all the static/dynamic/executable files.
 I also use MSYS2 to install make and one can [make a link](https://stackoverflow.com/questions/51755089/where-is-make-on-msys2-mingw-w64) between `make` and `mingw32-make.exe` for convenience.

 ## Scripts
 I write a simple `build.bat` to run compiling and building.
 Feel free to write your own scripts.